-Be safe and be seen, the Attwood Clamp Mount Kayak Light gives you everything you need to hit the water at night.
-Included are both a bow red/green light and a white stern light.
+Be safe and be seen.
+The Attwood Clamp Mount Kayak Light gives you everything you need to hit the water at night.
+A bow red/green light and a white stern light are included.
 The lights are easy to install and are very sturdy.

 The biggest drawback to this light kit is that you need a place to mount the C-clamp.
-This can be challenging on a kayak, but once you install them they are solid.
+This can be challenging on a kayak, but once you install them, they are solid.
 The lights are bright and very visible when you are on the water at night.
-If you can make it work on your vessel, these are a solid option.
+These are solid options if you can make them work on your vessel.

 The stern light pole is about 24 inches tall, making it very visible.
-Both lights use three AAA batteries (not included) and will last up to about 150 hours.
-The lights are water-resistant and the electronics are sealed in a shock-proof housing.
+Both lights use three AAA batteries (not included) and will last up to 150 hours.
+The lights are water-resistant, and the electronics are sealed in a shock-proof housing.